IIIF/api/source/api/presentation/3.0/index.md

 ##  5. Resource Structure

 This section provides detailed description of the resource types used in this specification.
-[Section 2][type-overview] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix B][appendixb] provides summary tables of the property requirements.
+[Section 2][type-overview] provides an overview of the resource types and figures illustrating allowed relationships between them, and [Appendix A][appendixa] provides summary tables of the property requirements.

 ###  5.1.
 Manifest